-I’m really glad to see this movement picking up strength.
-We use over 500 million plastic straws every day.
+I’m really glad to see the movement to end the use of plastic straws picking up strength.
+We use over 500 million straws every day.
 They don’t degrade in landfills, are rarely recycled and large quantities of them seem to end up in the ocean.
+Now some local restaurants are taking action.

 FOR IMMEDIATE RELEASE – Locally owned neighborhood locations North 45, Paddy’s Bar & Grill, Circa 33, The Station, Cadillac Café, Produce Row Café, The Independent Sports Bar & Grill and Patton Maryland will no longer be serving plastic straws as of Earth Day 2018.